sara-nl/sne-es-db/slides/sne_databases_h1.md

 # Structured Query Language: SQL

-- SQL is a __declaritive language__ translated to relational algebra operations
+- SQL is a __declarative language__ translated to relational algebra operations
 - SQL has been the __de facto industry standard__ for relational systems
 - SQL is a complete database language for:
     1. __data definition__